Back to home page click here

 - The legislature – the elected body that passes new laws

-- The judiciary – the judges and the courts who ensure that everyone obeys the laws
+- The judiciary - the judges and the courts who ensure that everyone obeys the laws.

-In the political system of the United States, the constitution provides that there must be a strict separate of powers of these three arms of the state, so that no individual can be a member of more than one.
-So, for example, the President is not and cannot be a member of the Congress.
+In the political system of the United States, the constitution provides that there must be a strict division of powers of these three arms of the state, so that no individual can be a member of more than one.
+Therefore, for example, the President and Vice-President plus Cabinet members cannot be a member of the Congress.
 This concept is called 'separation of powers', a term coined by the French political, enlightenment thinker Montesquieu.
+This is not the case in the UK where all Ministers in the government are members of the legislature.

 THE U.K. PARLIAMENT